FydeOS/fydeos.github.io/_faq/en/FydeOS can start on my computer, but a device cannot be recognized, what should I do?.md

  - Other unique external devices

 If you find that your "a device" cannot be recognized on FydeOS and the function is missing, you can try to run [Ubuntu Desktop](https://cn.ubuntu.com/desktop/) on your device to detect the device Compatibility with Linux systems.
 If it appears to be recognized under Ubuntu and can work normally but fails under FydeOS, welcome to our [Chinese Community](https://community.fydeos.com/) to post for help and provide detailed hardware information to help Our development team further improves hardware compatibility.

+In addition, FydeOS for PC will also have varying degrees of adaptation problems on x86 Chromebook devices, because FydeOS tried to add support for more PC devices when it was built, and for this reason, the upstream project's special optimization for Chromebooks was removed.
+For Chromebook devices that are still under support, we still recommend using Google Chrome OS for the best experience.